open-synergy/mdbook-prosedur-umum/src/fa/membatalkan-customer-invoice.md

 ## <a name="input">A. INPUT</a>

-Ada customer invoice yang salah
+*Condition*: Ada customer invoice yang tidak jadi diterbitkan

 ## <a name="role">B. ROLE YANG TERLIBAT</a>

+* A/R

 ## <a name="instruksi">C. INSTRUKSI KERJA</a>